Subscribo/schemabuilder/README.md

 ## Usage

-1. Put your schema.yml into root directory of your project
+1. Put your schema.yml into config/schemabuilder directory of your project (or modify respective constant of BuildCommandAbstract).
+You may also use doc/examples/schema.yml and modify it as needed.

 2. If needed, put AbstractModel from doc/examples into your project